cerebral/cerebral/docs/api/universalcontroller.md

 import React from 'react'
 import express from 'express'
 import fs from 'fs'
-import {renderToString} from 'react-dom/server' import {UniversalController} from 'cerebral' import {Container} from 'cerebral/react' import appModule from '../client/modules/app' import App from '../client/components/App' import loadApp from './loadApp'
+import { renderToString } from 'react-dom/server'
+import { UniversalController } from 'cerebral'
+import { Container } from 'cerebral/react'
+import app from '../client/app' import App from '../client/components/App' import loadApp from './loadApp'